SovereignCloudStack/standards/Standards/scs-XXXX-vN-Availability-Zones-Standard.md

 ## Introduction

-On the IaaS-Level especially in OpenStack it is possible to group resources in Availability Zones.
+On the IaaS level especially in OpenStack it is possible to group resources in Availability Zones.
 Such Zones often are mapped to the physical layer of a deployment, such as e.g. physical separation of hardware or redundancy of power circuits or fire zones.
 But how CSPs apply Availability Zones to the IaaS Layer in one deplyoment may differ widely.
 Therefore this standard will address the minimal requirements that need to be met, when creating Avaiability Zones.